HrStamm/DatingAssistant/README.md

 - **AI Integration** – Prompting GPT, balancing ease and complexity
 - **Coding with AI Agents** – Using Copilot as a pair programming assistant
 - **User Experience Design** – Focusing on usability and smooth interactions
-- **The Art of "Good Enough"** – Shipping a working project instead of chasing perfection

 ---